 TIP: Fix a shampoo or hair conditioner that is not moisturizing enough by adding a tsp of fractionated coconut oil and shaking vigorously.
 You make need to shake each time you use it as the oil has been emulsified into it.

 Team these Essential Oils for Hair Growth with fractionated coconut oil for amazing results!

 Is fractionated coconut oil better for skin?

 Finally, this is one of the best ways to moisturize your skin.
 Because of the extraction process, you are left with a lightweight moisturizer, great as a body oil and in a host of DIY skin care products, like sugar scrubs, lotions and massage oils.
 It softens and soothes cracked or dry skin and the oil helps avoid stretch marks.

-Although it lacks lauric acid, it is non-comedogenic, meaning your skin absorbs it easily without clogging pores.
+Although it lacks lauric acid, it is non-comedogenic, meaning your skin absorbs it easily without causing clogged pores.
 So it leaves your skin feeling hydrated and smooth instead of greasy.
 This makes it a great oil for use in homemade blemish treatments.
 Team it with some essential oils for acne and keep breakouts at bay.

 One of the best ways to incorporate fractionated coconut oil into your skincare routine is to create your own exfoliating salt scrub.
 Not only will it help remove the dead skin, but it will nourish your new skin underneath.
 This leaves you with silky soft skin.